David Peralta Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in the league.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.20).

-- Royals pitchers combine to allow 94 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Royals rank 18th in baseball in home runs given up (96 total, 1.2 per game).

-- Marsh will make his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.